 Marvi Matos is the 2018 Global Marathon Chair.
-She is trained as a Chemical Engineer, with a BS from the University of Puerto Rico and PhD from Carnegie Mellon University, and worked as postdoc at the National Institute of Standards and Technology (NIST) under a fellowship from the National Research Council.
+She is trained as a Chemical Engineer, with a BS from the University of Puerto Rico and PhD from Carnegie Mellon University, and worked as postdoc at the National Institute of Standards and Technology (NIST).
 She served as Lecturer in Chemical Engineering and, later, as a Senior Research Scientist in Bioengineering at the University of Washington.
 She also worked as an independent consultant in the field of engineering innovations and intellectual property development prior to working in the aerospace industry.
 At the Boeing Company, Marvi started working as engineer and scientist, formulating materials for aerospace applications.
 She later served as lead engineer, manufacturing engineering manager, manager in an international special assignment and director of chemical technologies, metals and ceramics.
 Today, Marvi works as Product Group Lead for the Materials and Processes team at Blue Origin.

 Marvi is a wife and a mother.
 In her free time she volunteers and blogs to inspire young women to pursue careers in STEM.

 A global event focused on women in engineering & technology.